softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 When the following events occur, notification messages should be displayed on the screen of each player that is involved in the game (player or observer).

-1. A user joined the game as a player (black or white).
+1. A user connected to the game as a player (black or white).
 The notification message should include the player’s name and which side they are playing (black or white).
-1. A user joined the game as an observer.
+1. A user connected to the game as an observer.
 The notification message should include the observer’s name.
 1. A player made a move.
 The notification message should include the player’s name and a description of the move that was made.
 (This is in addition to the board being updated on each player’s screen.)
 1. A player left the game.
 The notification message should include the player’s name.
 1. A player resigned the game.
 The notification message should include the player’s name.